mattermost/mattermost-handbook/operations/research-and-development/product/development-process/jira-lifecycle.md

 ### To Do

-Tickets reach this state by being assigned to the implementer, who has clear intention to work on the ticket soon (within the next Sprint or two).
+Tickets reach this state by being assigned to the implementer, who has clear intention to work on the ticket soon (within the next sprint or two).
 A ticket moves back to [Will Do](#will-do) if the implementer no longer has present or future bandwidth to do the work in the ticket.

 ### In Progress